-As of this year, dr. Kristine Steenbergh is the new coordinator of the CLUE+ programme Paradigms of Creativity.
+As of 1 January 2020, dr. Kristine Steenbergh is the new coordinator of the CLUE+ programme Paradigms of Creativity.
 This programme explores the question how cultural production and exchange have developed in the last centuries in a context of “creativity.”

 Kristine takes over from prof. dr. Katja Kwastek, who designed the programme and led it since 2015.
 The programme (co-)organized international events such as the vibrant Judith Butler conference (2017), the 2nd International Comics Conference (2018) and the “As Slowly as Possible" conference with the Association for the Study of the Arts of the Present (2018).

 Dr. Kristine Steenbergh is senior lecturer English Literature at the Faculty of Humanities.
-She specializes in the history of emotions and the Environmental Humanities – and features, with many colleagues, in the new Meet CLUE+ promotion film.
+She specializes in the history of emotions and the Environmental Humanities.

 Knowledge Formation and its History